ammarfaizi2/linux-block/Documentation/trace/function-based-events.rst

 Even though the above function based event does not record much more than the function tracer does, it does become a full fledge event.
-This can be used by the histogram infrastructure, and triggers.
+This can be used by the histogram infrastructure, triggers, and perf where one can attach eBPF programs to.

  # cat events/functions/do_IRQ/format
 name: do_IRQ